openstack/operations-guide/doc/ops-guide/source/ch_arch_storage.rst

     for your users for both compute and object storage, or if you want to control your object storage with the OpenStack dashboard, you should consider OpenStack Object Storage.
-More detail can be found about OpenStack Object Storage in the section below.accounts
+More detail can be found about OpenStack Object Storage in the section below.

-CephCeph
+Ceph
     A scalable storage solution that replicates data across commodity storage nodes.
 Ceph was originally developed by one of the founders of DreamHost and is currently used in production there.